 While you want to downplay the home’s negatives, it will not serve you well to cover them.

 First, most buyers know that one of the most important things about purchasing a house is to have a detailed home inspection, so they’ll find it anyway.

 Second, some buyers may be renovators or are looking to refurbish the house to meet the needs of their family.
 Customers can present a competitive bid if they know what they need to repair in advance.

 3. Make some Easy Upgrades

-Unless you sell a house in bad condition that has been destroyed by fire or water, there are likely to be a few fast upgrades that you can complete before selling.
-Some small items, such as a new coat of paint, new landscaping, fresh window screens or re-stained cabinetry, will give the home a facelift that can add thousands of dollars to the price you can ask for.
+Unless you sell a house in bad condition that has been destroyed by fire or water, there are likely to be a few fast upgrades you can complete before selling.
+Some small items, such as a new coat of paint, new landscaping, fresh window screens, or re-stained cabinetry, will give the home a facelift that can add thousands of dollars to the price you can ask for.

 4. Be Smart with Your Pricing

 Again, this is where it would benefit from having a realtor who knows the importance of homes in your city and community.
 When you go from listing to closure, pricing correctly will take weeks or months of difference.
 You can receive multiple deals immediately if you have an inexpensive price, particularly if your home doesn’t need a lot of major work or is in a great place.
 However, if the price is too low, you risk leaving money on the table.

 5. Arrive at a Concession You can Live with